 Good morning to you.
 Another week begins and it looks as if it’s going to start with one of those there signing things.

 Last night Sevilla’s official website posted a story saying they had reached an agreement with Arsenal over the transfer of Sebastien ‘Toto’ Squillaci and that the player was traveling to London last night to undergo a medical today.
 I don’t foresee any problems in that regard.
-We have players with brittle bones, delicate groins, knees made from rusty Meccano and hamstrings which are more snappy than retarded crocodiles.
+We have players with brittle bones, delicate groins, knees made from rusty Meccano and hamstrings which are more snappy than elderly crocodiles.
 If he can’t pass a medical with us he might as well give up.

 On the face of it it looks like a decent signing.
 He’s an experienced player who will provide good competition for Djourou and Koscielny and add depth to the squad.
 Obviously I don’t want to jinx him by saying too much so any further comment on him can wait till we see him holding up a red and white jersey and blessing the rains down in Africa.